Coordinated vs. Sequential Transmission Planning: Results and Discussions

 Reliability can be measured as total unserved energy, the cost of unserved energy assuming the value of lost load, or as unserved energy as a share of load.
-Across these metrics, the co-optimized scenario improves reliability (Table\;\ref{tabular:lost_load}).
-Generally speaking, ELCC cases perform better on reliability metrics because they encourage more generation build and queue limit cases perform better on reliability cases because they spread generation out and thus keep it closer to load.
-The cooptimized scenarios have very similar emissions to the sequential scenarios (Table\;\ref{tabular:emis}), but emissions are slightly lower than in the sequential case in three out of four sensitivities.
+There is no reliability benefit in the `ELCC' cases because the `ELCC' cases require so much gas generation to be built that they have no lost load.
+But in the `Rsv Req' cases, the co-optimized scenario improves reliability (Table\;\ref{tabular:lost_load}).

+The co-optimized scenarios have similar emissions to the sequential scenarios (Table\;\ref{tabular:emis}).
+Six out of eight pairs of sensitivities have lower emissions under the co-optimized case, but two have higher emissions.
+Since co-optimization mostly allows a more cost effective use of generation and transmission resources, co-optimization is only likely to reduce emissions in scenarios where reducing emissions is cheaper, which depends on the relative cost of gas and renewables.